Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-crs-c-overview.md

 - *LLM-Augmented Mutator* helps when fuzzers get stuck.
 If a fuzzer fails to generate new seeds for two minutes, it kicks in to "unblock" the fuzzer.

-This semantic layer does not replace coverage-guided fuzzing—it accelerates it, providing shortcuts through complex validation that could take millions of random attempts.
+This layer does not replace coverage-guided fuzzing—it accelerates it, providing shortcuts through complex validation that could take millions of random attempts.

 ## Other Components in **Atlantis-C**